 • provides an overview of how the Company collects and processes your personal data and tells you about your rights under the EU General Data Protection Regulation (“GDPR”);

-• when we refer to “processing” we mean the handling of your personal data by us, including collecting, protecting and storing your personal data; and
+• when we refer to “processing” we mean the handling of your personal data by us, including collecting, protecting, and storing your personal data; and

-• when we refer to “sensitive data” we mean personal data which may reveal information about racial or ethnic origin, political opinions, religious beliefs, trade union activities, physical or mental health, sexual life, genetic or biometric data.
+• when we refer to “sensitive data” we mean personal data which may reveal information about racial or ethnic origin, political opinions, religious beliefs, trade union activities, physical or mental health, sexual life, and genetic or biometric data.

 1. Who we are

 We obtain your personal data mainly through any information you provide directly to us through our Website.
 Below is a list of ways we collect your personal data:

 - when you visit and/or use our Website;

 - when you post materials or upload content;